-Estate & Date of Death Appraisals in New Jersey
+Certified Estate and Date of Death Property Valuations in New Jersey

-A Date of Death (DOD) appraisal is a retrospective real estate valuation that determines the market value of a property as of the date a loved one passed away.
-It is often required for estate settlement, probate, inheritance, or IRS filings.
+A Date of Death (DOD) appraisal is a retrospective real estate valuation that determines the fair market value of a property as of the exact date a person passed away.
+This valuation is commonly required for probate proceedings, estate settlement, inheritance distribution, and IRS tax reporting in New Jersey.

 Why You Need a Divorce Appraisal in New Jersey